Faces of American Democracy

 What are those shiny gold shipping containers?
 This article in the Atlantic’s CityLab gives the gist of the Portals project.
 This one describes the project after we previewed findings at Notre Dame’s Rooney Center for the Study of American Democracy .
 A generous Carnegie award made this project possible.

 Working papers and articles related to the project:

-The State from Below: Distorted Responsiveness in Policed Communities. with Gwen Prowse and Tracey Meares, forthcoming, Urban Affairs Review
+The State from Below: Distorted Responsiveness in Policed Communities. with Gwen Prowse and Tracey Meares, Urban Affairs Review

 Too Much Knowledge, Too Little Power: An Assessment of Political Knowledge in Highly Policed Communities. with Spencer Piston and Gwen Prowse, Journal of Politics.